merberich/aes_microcontroller_workshop/04-computer-elements-architecture.md

 <img src="res/elem-d-latch.png" title="Source: https://en.wikipedia.org/wiki/File:D-Type_Transparent_Latch.svg" width="400px">

 The **D Flip-Flop** is a derivative of the Gated D Latch in which the enable condition (now called Clock) is instead defined by the rising or falling edge of the signal.
 In addition, the D Flip-Flop may expose the Set and Reset lines from the underlying SR Latch implementation (which ignore the Enable and Data lines).
-For most implementations, when Set and Reset are assigned high, the output is determined high; when Set and Reset are both low, this becomes the truth table:
+For most implementations, when Set and Reset are assigned high, the output is determined high; when Set and Reset are both low, this becomes the state transition table:

 <div width="40%" style="float:left; margin-right:10px;">